Frequently Asked Questions

 What services does Student Health Services provide?

-Medical Services - Thomson Student Health Center (TSHC)
+Medical Services - Center of Health and Well-Being (TSHC)

-Women’s Care provides accessible and affordable comprehensive gynecologic preventive and problem-focused care for female students.
+Women’s Health provides accessible and affordable comprehensive gynecologic preventive and problem-focused care for female students.
 Examples of services include well-woman visits, Pap tests and pelvic exams and birth control consultations and prescriptions.

 The sports medicine clinic provides evaluation, management and prevention of musculoskeletal injuries including, but not limited to, sprain, strain and fracture care; hand, tendon and nerve disorders; elbow and shoulder disorders and foot and ankle disorders.